 In addition to assets, the statements of net position will sometimes report a separate section of deferred outflows of resources.
 The separate financial statement element, deferred outflows of resources, represents a consumption of net position that applies to a future period and so will not be recognized as an outflow of resources (expense/expenditure) until then.
-The Hospital has one item that qualifies for reporting in this category.
 The Hospital reports deferred outflows of resources for its proportionate shares of collective deferred outflows of resources related to pensions, deferred outflows of resource to the OPEB plan, and the Hospital contributions to pension and OPEB plans subsequent to the measurement date of the collective net pension liability (asset) and total OPEB liability.